BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 6. Create a specific HAProxy Backend section for each route to load balance traffic differently for each route
 7. Increase traffic load balancing up to 100% to the cloud
 8. Create efficient alerting
-9. Point the DNS at the ELB
+9. Point the DNS to the ELB

 ## Traffic replication with GOReplay